aaronparker/aaronparker.github.io/_posts/2006-12-05-publishing-outlook-web-access-on-an-alternate-port.md

 ![]({{site.baseurl}}/media/2006/12/1000.14.221.OWAError2.PNG)

-The solution to this was to configure IIS on the Exchange server to use TCP 444 for HTTPS/SSL and reconfigure the ISA Server web publishing rule to specify TCP 444 for SSL for the web listenter and the published server.
+The solution to this was to configure IIS on the Exchange server to use TCP 444 for HTTPS/SSL and reconfigure the ISA Server web publishing rule to specify TCP 444 for SSL for the web listener and the published server.
 I presume this has something to do with the dynamic nature of the Outlook Web Access application, but I've not had a chance to investigate any deeper.